 Expectations of your board

-If your school provides secondary education, you should have a member of your governing board who takes a strategic interest in careers education and guidance, and encourages employer engagement.
+You should also have a member of your governing board who takes a strategic interest in careers education and guidance, and encourages employer engagement.

 Your role